The different solutions need different types of Authentication capabilties to support the different users and systems.

 The designer part of Altinn Studio integrates with Gitea so it identifies the user logged in in Gitea.

-When users tries to update the Git repo where source files for the app is stored it needs to authenticate agains the GIT repo.
+When users tries to update the Git-repo where source files for the app is stored it needs to authenticate against the Git-repo.

 This can be done through using a App Key generated in Gitea or using the username/password for the Gitea account.

 In Altinn Platform and Altinn Apps there is deployed applications and components that need to be able to authenticate users and systems accessing them.

 This is needed when resources requiring authentication and authorization is requested.

 This will typical be API’s that expose, or updates data owned by a specific party (person or organization).

 There are several requirements to an authentication architecture for Altinn Apps / Altinn Platform.
 The most important is

 - Needs to be supported by different types of application frameworks

 - Needs to support end users accessing Altinn Apps / Altinn Platform through a web browser running the REACT application